luismartinezs/trivial-web/notes.md

 API call: https://opentdb.com/api.php?amount=10&category=15&difficulty=medium&type=multiple

 - Print question and answer options on screen OK
-- Allow marking one of the answers, and keep it highlighted
+- Allow marking one of the answers, and keep it highlighted OK

-- Show & characters in the right format
+- Show & characters in the right format OK

+What's missing:

+- Better styling and colors
+- Test in other browsers
+- Build and test build on phone